HafeezFateh/HafeezFateh/README.md

 ## Introduction 🚀
-Hello!
+Hey there!
 I'm Hafeezur Rahman, a passionate developer with a keen interest in technology and innovation.
 I enjoy building software solutions that make a difference.

 ## Skills  🛠️
 - Programming Languages: Python, JavaScript, C++